 - Cryptographic security keys: Security keys stored on an authorized device provide a phishing-resistant “something you have” factor.
 This ensures that a user is logging in from a trusted device, stopping phishing attacks cold.

 - Device-level security checks: In addition to MFA, Beyond Identity checks what resources the device is trying to access (applications, cloud resources, etc.) and its current security posture.
 This makes it possible to validate that the request is compliant with corporate security policies and protects sensitive resources from being accessed by infected or insecure devices.

 Beyond Identity’s passwordless MFA eliminates phishing risk because there are no passwords or OTPs for an attacker to phish.
 It also provides a more frictionless authentication experience because users are no longer required to memorize passwords, wait for OTPs, and type them into the website.
 Instead, the app seamlessly checks dozens of risk signals, accessing the private key on the user’s device, and the user authenticates themself with a fingerprint or other biometric setting.

 Learn more about phishing-resistant MFA and Secure Work and Secure Customers to find out how to stop phishing attacks from impacting your workforce or customers.
-You can explore the future of MFA by reading about The Next Frontier of Multi-Factor Authentication.
 You can also get a demo to experience the solution.